Complexity order of multiple resource algorithms: SDE complexity order

 Assuming that $s=1/2$, one has a minimum total error when $\left[\epsilon_{S}^{2}\left(r\right)-2n\epsilon_{T}^{2}\left(r\right)\right]=0.$ The optimum ratio for given computational resources $N$ is therefore obtained when the sampling error to step size error ratio is fixed, in agreement with Eq (\ref{eq:resource power ratio}).
 This gives a larger sampling than step-size error, with an error ratio of:

 There is a simple, intuitive explanation.
 Since the step-size error varies fastest with resource usage, a smaller step-error is effective at balancing a larger sampling error, with the ratio depending on the order.
-However, a step-size error much lower or higher than the optimum is not an efficient strategy, as it wastes computational resources in terms of total error reduction.
+However, a step-size error much lower or higher than the optimum is not efficient, as it wastes computational resources.